YOUR VEHICLE MAY LOOK THE SAME AS IT DID BEFORE THE WRECK, BUT IT’S NOT WORTH THE SAME.

 Following our time proven instructions and evidence, you’ll receive a settlement for your diminished value claim in as little as 2 weeks.

 Each appraisal is overseen and signed by our Appraisal Director, Ken Nix.
-Ken has worked in the automotive industry for over 30 years and is a highly respected automotive authoritative.
-Founder of Volkswagen Owners Club, with over 60,000 members worldwide he is an internationally known automotive expert and licensed and certified auto appraiser.
+With over 40 years experience in the automotive industry, he is a highly respected automotive authoritative.
+Founder of several forums with over 60,000 members worldwide Ken is an internationally known automotive expert and licensed and certified auto appraiser.
 He has been an administrator for Autoguide.com for 9 years.
-He has testified as an expert witness in many diminished value arbitrations, jury trials, and criminal restitution court cases in the past 9 years.
+He has testified as an expert witness in many diminished value arbitrations, jury trials, and criminal restitution court cases over the past 10 years.
 Ken has over 18 combined years of experience working for Honda, Toyota, Volkswagen, Volvo, Kia, Chevrolet, Ford, Chrysler, Dodge, and many other automotive Franchises.
 He’s worked directly with hundreds of national dealership personnel such as Dealer Principals, General Managers, General Sales Managers, and Fixed-Ops Directors while employed with Reynolds and Reynolds developing and consulting automotive marketing for dealers.
 Be aware, although Ken’s experience isn’t in auto body repair or working as an insurance adjuster, his experience is where it counts, in sales and marketing of new and used vehicles.
 Do you really want someone representing you that “used to work” for the insurance company?
 And, may still work for the insurance company?
 Or a mechanic, adjuster or auto body estimator who knows nothing about marketing used vehicles.
 You have an adjuster and body shop to worry about your repairs, you need someone with experience in the marketing and valuation of vehicles to determine your loss of resale value, also known as Diminished Value.

 What People are Saying